zhandos717/doc/en/components/action-button.md

 #### Field values

-The `withSelectorsParams()` method allows you to pass field values with the request using element selectors.
+The `withSelectorsParams()` method allows passing field values with the request using element selectors.

 ```php
 ActionButton::make('Async method')